IRA Giving After Age 70 1/2 : How to Make a Qualified Charitable Distribution

 This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA 1) College is Expensive Financing a college education today can be a big challenge.
 Having written some checks for college I find it handy to have a cold six pack close by.
-According to the College Board, the average tuition… Continue Reading: 5 Reasons to Fund a 529 College Savings Plan
+According to the College Board, the average tuition… Continue Reading: 5 Easy Reasons to Fund a 529 College Savings Plan

 Make Your Checks Payable to the Smith Family Education Fund…